innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_04.md

 ```

 <!-- #region activity=true -->
-## Challenge - Navigating to a Specifed Location
+## Challenge —  navigating to a specifed location

 The *WRO_2018_Regular_Junior* challenge background has several coloured areas marked on it at (350, 580), (1180, 960) and (2000, 580).